|Cyclacel Pharmaceuticals Looks Undervalued With Its Potential Frontline Leukemia Drug|

 |Thursday, 21 February 2013 02:53|

-Cyclacel Pharmaceuticals (NASDAQ: CYCC) is a development-stage biopharmaceutical company dedicated to the development and hard on oral jelly commercialization of novel, mechanism-targeted drugs to treat human cancers and other serious diseases.
+Cyclacel Pharmaceuticals (NASDAQ: CYCC) is a development-stage biopharmaceutical company dedicated to the development and commercialization of novel, mechanism-targeted drugs to treat human cancers and other serious diseases.

 Cyclacel's strategy is to build a diversified biopharmaceutical business focused in hematology and oncology based on a development pipeline of novel drug candidates.
 Cyclacel's clinical development priorities are focused on sapacitabine, an orally available, cell cycle modulating nucleoside analogue.
 The oral dose availability is one major differentiator Cyclacel offers with its sapacitabine candidate.

 In 2007, Dr. Kantarjiian from the Leukemia Department at the University of Texas's Cancer Center called sapacitabine, "one of the most exciting drugs in development for AML since cytarabine, the current standard of care."

 Here we discuss what is on the horizon for Cyclacel and this drug in the short and long term.

 Currently, sapacitabine is being evaluated in the SEAMLESS Phase III trial being conducted under a special protocol assessment (SPA) agreement with the US Food and Drug Administration for the front-line treatment of acute myeloid leukemia (AML) in the elderly.
 It is also in Phase II studies for AML, myelodysplastic syndromes, non-small cell lung cancer (NSCLC) and chronic lymphocytic leukemia.